JetBrains/kotlin-web-site/pages/docs/reference/null-safety.md

 ## Elvis Operator

-When we have a nullable reference `r`, we can say "if `r` is not null, use it, otherwise use some non-null value `x`":
+When we have a nullable reference `b`, we can say "if `b` is not null, use it, otherwise use some non-null value":

 <div class="sample" markdown="1" theme="idea" data-highlight-only>
 ```kotlin